Statistics Definitions > Parametric Statistics

 A parameter in statistics refers to an aspect of a population, as opposed to a statistic, which refers to an aspect about a sample.
 For example, the population mean is a parameter, while the sample mean is a statistic.
 A parametric statistical test makes an assumption about the population parameters and the distributions that the data came from.
 These types of test includes Student’s T tests and ANOVA tests, which assume data is from a normal distribution.

 Every parametric test has a nonparametric equivalent.
-For example, if you have parametric data from two independent groups, you can run a 2 sample t test to compare means.
-If you have nonparametric data, you can run a Wilcoxon rank-sum test to compare means.
+For example, if you have parametric data from two independent groups, you can run an independent samples t-test to compare means.
+If you have nonparametric data, you can run a Mann Whitney test instead.

 Data that is assumed to have been drawn from a particular distribution, and that is used in a parametric test.